evennia/evennia/docs/1.0/_sources/Howtos/Beginner-Tutorial/Part2/Beginner-Tutorial-Planning-The-Tutorial-Game.md.txt

 - `Admin` - can kick and ban accounts
 - `Developer` - full access, usually also trusted with server access

 There is also the _superuser_, the "owner" of the game you create when you first set up your database.
-This user goes outside the regular hierarchy and should usually only.
+This user goes outside the regular hierarchy and while powerful it's not so suitable for testing since it bypasses all [locks](../../../Components/Locks.md) (using `quell` or a separate `Developer`-level account is recommended).

 **EvAdventure Answer**